-MAS FLAG resin is a medium body epoxy specifically designed to be used as an adhesive and structural laminating foundation.
+MAS FLAG Epoxy Resin is a medium body epoxy specifically designed to be used as an adhesive and structural laminating foundation.
 It's thicker formula resists sagging in vertical applications.
 Medium viscosity works well with fillers when fairing putties, gluing slurries and filleting systems are required.

 When mixed with medium hardener, FLAG is more reactive than low viscosity MAS resin.
 This keeps fillets and fairing compounds from slumping.
 FLAG resin can be sanded the next day when cured at 60 degrees F or warmer with Medium Hardener.
 Use with all MAS hardeners.
 Note: For filled applications, we recommend using MAS Medium Hardener.

 We highly recommend this resin for general purpose gluing applications where wet-out of fiberglass is not a consideration, and for filleting and fairing.